Norfolk is the cultural capital of Virginia and offers the highest quality and the widest array of artistic experiences.

-SELECTION CRITERIA AND AWARD CONSIDERATIONS: The commission will be awarded based on many factors such as the aesthetic value, creativity and contemporary relevance of the proposed piece.
+SELECTION CRITERIA AND AWARD CONSIDERATIONS: The commission will be awarded based on many factors such as the aesthetic value, creativity, and relevance of the proposed piece.
 The city will consider the diversity of beliefs and values and general standards of decency of the citizens who fund the commission and purchase public art for the City of Norfolk.
-The award will be made to the responsible offeror whose submission is determined in writing to be the most advantageous to the City taking into consideration the evaluation factors set forth in this Request for Proposal.
+The award will be made to the responsible offeror whose submission is determined in writing to be the most advantageous to both the Sentara Brock Cancer Center and the City taking into consideration the evaluation factors set forth in this Request for Proposal.

 The following criteria will be used in the proposal evaluation process:

-2. Artistic merit (excellence, originality, creativity and innovative approaches) as evidenced by submitted materials.
+• Artistic merit (excellence, originality, creativity, and innovative approaches) as evidenced by submitted materials

-3. Professional artistic experience to fulfill the requirements of this project either in studio, educational, community, employment and/or art projects and the ability to undertake the design, creation and installation of the artwork.
+• Professional artistic experience to fulfill the requirements of this project either in studio, educational, community, employment and/or art projects and the ability to undertake the design, creation, and installation of the artwork

-4. Appropriateness of style and concepts in relation to this prospectus.
+• Appropriateness of materials, style, and concepts in relation to this prospectus

 The following materials are required:

-2. Letter of Interest, not to exceed one (1) page, outlining your interest in this project and how you will approach the artwork design and creation.
+2. Letter of Interest outline your interest in this project and how you will approach the artwork design and creation.
+(500-word max)

 3. Resume, maximum of two (2) pages, outlining your professional accomplishments.
 If submitting as a team, please include resumes for each team member, with each resume not exceeding two (2) pages.